IgnatMaldive/PaintPilot/index.md

 ### Desktop Easel

 Tabletop configuration for phone and tablet allows for adjustable inclination and rotation for comfortable painting.
-It maintains the relative position between your phone and canvas in both vertical and horizontal layouts.
-The device also features height adjustment, so you can cover a wider painting area.
+It also features height adjustment, so you can cover a wider painting area.

 &nbsp;